survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 * *index.js* - On small projects, it's enough to have the code at the root.
 On larger ones, you likely want to start splitting it up further and push it below a directory.
 The directory in turn can be compiled in different ways depending on which users you target.
 * *package.json* - npm metadata in JSON format.
 * *README.md* - README is the most important document of your project.
 It's written in Markdown format and provides an overview.
 For smallest projects, the full documentation can fit there.
 It's shown on the package page at *npmjs.com* and is a good place for "selling" the project for a potential user.
 * *LICENSE* - You can include licensing information within your project.
-You should refer to the license by name from *package.json* as otherwise, npm gives a warning.
+You should point to the license by name from *package.json* as otherwise, npm gives a warning.
 If you are using a custom license, you can link to it instead.
 In commercial projects, you should to set `"private": true` to avoid pushing your work to public inadvertently.

 In larger projects, you often find the following files that should be excluded from an npm distribution:

 * *CONTRIBUTING.md* - A guide for potential contributors describing how the code should be developed.
 * *CHANGELOG.md* - This document describes major changes per version.
 If you do significant API changes, it can be a good idea to cover them here.
-It's possible to generate the file based on Git commit history, provided you write nice enough commits.
+It's possible to generate the file using Git commit history, provided you write nice enough commits.
-* *.travis.yml* - [Travis CI](https://travis-ci.org/) is a popular continuous integration platform that is free for open source projects.
+* *.travis.yml* - [Travis CI](https://travis-ci.org/) is a popular continuous integration platform free for open source projects.
 You can run the tests of your package over multiple systems using it.
 * *.gitignore* - Ignore patterns for Git, i.e., which files shouldn't go under version control.
 You can ignore npm distribution files here, so they don't clutter your repository.
 * *.npmignore* - Ignore patterns for npm describe which files shouldn't go to your distribution version.
 A good alternative is to use the [files](https://docs.npmjs.com/files/package.json#files) field at *package.json*.
 It allows you to maintain a whitelist of files to include into your distribution version.
 * *.eslintignore* - Ignore patterns for ESLint.
 Again, tool specific.
 * *.eslintrc* - Linting rules.
-You can use *.jshintrc* and such based on your preferences.
 * *webpack.config.js* - Depending on the build tool you are using, you likely have configuration related to it.

 Also, you likely have separate directories for the source, tests, demos, documentation, and so on.

-T> If you want to decrease the size of your dependencies, consider using a tool like [package-config-checker](https://www.npmjs.com/package/package-config-checker).
+T> To decrease the size of your dependencies, consider using a tool like [package-config-checker](https://www.npmjs.com/package/package-config-checker).
 It can pinpoint packages not using the `files` field correctly.
 Once you know which ones haven't set it, you can consider making Pull Requests (PRs) to those projects.

 ## Understanding *package.json*